 This article was written as part of my PhD thesis at the University of Bonn, and I would like to thank my advisor Stefan Schwede for suggesting equivariant and global algebraic $K$-theory as a thesis topic, as well as for helpful remarks on a previous version of this article.
 I am moreover grateful to the anonymous referee for various comments that helped improve the exposition of the present article.
 Finally, I am indebted to Markus Hausmann, who first suggested to me that there should be a notion of $G$-global homotopy theory.
 This proved to be a fruitful way of thinking about many phenomena surrounding global $K$-theory, which in particular permeates \cite{g-global}.

 I am grateful to the Max Planck Institute for Mathematics in Bonn for their hospitality and support during my PhD studies.
 At the time the first version of this article was written, I was an associate member of the Hausdorff Center for Mathematics, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (GZ 2047/1, project ID 390685813).

-\section{A Reminder on Parsummable Categories}
+\section{A reminder on parsummable categories}

-\subsection{\texorpdfstring{$\bm{\mathcal M}$}{M}-sets and tameness}
+\subsection{\texorpdfstring{$\bmM$}{M}-sets and tameness}